 VAT Registrations and Simplifications in UK

-As a general rule, a foreign business must register for VAT in UK as soon as a taxable supply is made.
-Registrations thresholds no longer apply to non-established companies.
+As a general rule, a foreign business must register for VAT in the UK as soon as a taxable supply is made.
+Registration thresholds no longer apply to non-established companies.
 The following are some usual examples of taxable transactions:

 - Supply of services not reverse charged: Foreign non-established businesses supplying services on which UK VAT is due must register for VAT.
-These services are rather exceptional, as the general B2B rule would apply.
+These services are rather exceptional, as the general B2B reverse charge on foreign services rule would apply.

 - Export: Exporting goods to a non-EU country requires a VAT number before the export is made.

 - Supplies of goods sold online by a foreign seller will require a VAT registration when the goods are in the UK at the point of sale.
 For example, if you store your products in a UK warehouse (eg. Amazon FBA program), you will need to register for UK VAT.